Josephleathem/Project_Landing-Page/README.md

     I added a gap between the links in the nav menu
     I edited the logo on the contact page by giving it the same class as the home page logo I centered the contact us page
+    I Completed the layout for main section - section one